 “If an employer wants to have an employee sign a noncompete or PIIA after their employment has already begun, they should consider offering some form of incentive or other consideration for signing the agreement(s) to increase the chance that it will be enforceable,” Fontanesi said.

-If a departing employee violates an enforceable noncompete agreement, the employer has the option to seek litigation against them.
+If a departing employee violates an enforceable noncompete agreement, the employer can seek litigation against them.
 However, not all states enforce noncompetes the same way, so it is important to check state laws first.

-A noncompete agreement must be signed by both parties, but it does not need to be notarized.
-If legally enforceable by the state, noncompete agreements can be effective in protecting the interests of a business.
+Both parties must sign a noncompete agreement, but it does not need to be notarized.
+If legally enforceable by the state, noncompete agreements can effectively protect a business’s interests.
 However, the key to an enforceable noncompete is that the terms must be “reasonable” and not too restrictive.